 “What is the ECBA exam passing score?”

 Since IIBA does not disclose this information, we don’t have a confirmed answer to this question.
-As per IIBA, the Level 1 certificate will provide a new foundation for a career in business analysis targeting professionals, students, and recent graduates entering the Business Analysis profession with limited to no Business Analysis work experience.
+As per IIBA, the Level 1 certificate will provide a new foundation for a career in business analysis targeting students, recent graduates, and professionals entering the Business Analysis profession with limited to no Business Analysis work experience.
 The Level 1 exam will test the candidate’s knowledge and understanding of the components below within the BABOK Guide v3.

 ECBA is, based on the BABoK v3 scheme of competency-based certification.